Cost Of Illicit And Legal Drugs Sold On The Street

 Amphetamines are commonly used to treat the behavioral disorder, attention-deficit/hyperactivity disorder (ADHD), among others.

-Street prices for amphetamine pills are as follows, on average:
+Street prices for amphetamines per pill are as follows on average.

 Other Prescription Drug Street Prices